About Mangrove Cay Club

 STEP 1: Testing Requirements

-- Effective August 6, 2021, those travelling to The Bahamas from other countries who have been fully vaccinated will be required to obtain a negative COVID-19 test (either a Rapid Antigen Test or PCR), taken no more than five (5) days prior to the date of arrival to The Bahamas.
-The name and address of the lab where the test was performed must be clearly displayed on the test result.
+- Effective 27 December, 2021, fully vaccinated persons travelling to The Bahamas from other countries will be required to obtain a negative COVID-19 test (either a Rapid Antigen Test or RT-PCR), taken no more than three days (72 hours) prior to the date of arrival to The Bahamas.

-- As of August 6, 2021, all children, between the ages of 2 and 11, wishing to enter The Bahamas will be required to obtain a negative COVID-19 test (either a Rapid Antigen Test or PCR), taken no more than five (5) days prior to the date of arrival to The Bahamas.
+- Effective 27 December, 2021, children between the ages of 2 and 11 are required to obtain a negative COVID-19 test (either a Rapid Antigen Test or RT-PCR Test), taken no more than three days (72 hours) prior to the date of arrival to The Bahamas.

-- All children under the age of 2 are exempt from any testing requirements
+- Children under the age of 2 are exempt from any testing requirements

 STEP 2: Bahamas Travel Health Visa Application

-All persons travelling to The Bahamas, and those travelling inter-island, are required to apply for a Bahamas Travel Health Visa at travel.gov.bs.
+All visitors travelling to The Bahamas are required to apply for a Bahamas Travel Health Visa at travel.gov.bs.

-- Unvaccinated travellers will be required to upload their negative COVID-19 PCR test results.
-Tests must be taken no more than 5 days prior to the date of arrival.
+- Effective 27 December, 2021, all unvaccinated visitors, ages 12 and older, are required to upload their negative COVID-19 RT-PCR test results.
+Tests must be taken up to three days (72 hours) prior to the date of arrival.

-*Unvaccinated Bahamian citizens or residents planning to travel abroad for five (5) days or less must secure a test in the destination they visited before travelling back to The Bahamas.
-Any PCR test taken in The Bahamas prior to travel will not be valid for re-entry.
+All Bahamian citizens or residents planning to travel abroad for two (2) days or more must secure a test in the destination they visited before travelling back to The Bahamas.
+Any COVID-19 RT-PCR or COVID-19 Rapid Antigen Test taken in The Bahamas prior to travel will not be valid for re-entry unless a person travels from The Bahamas and returns within a period of 24-hours.

-- As part of the Bahamas Travel Health Visa application, travellers will be required to opt-in to COVID-19 health insurance that covers them for the duration of their stay in The Bahamas.
+- As part of the Bahamas Travel Health Visa application, travellers will be required to opt in to the COVID-19 health insurance that covers them for the duration of their stay in The Bahamas, up to one (1) month.
 The cost of insurance is included in the Bahamas Travel Health Visa application fee.

 - The cost of the Bahamas Travel Health Visa is dependent on length of stay and vaccination status.

-- All travellers eighteen (18) years of age and older are required to complete an individual Bahamas Travel Health Visa.
+- All visitors eighteen (18) years and older are required to complete an individual Bahamas Travel Health Visa application.

-- Persons seventeen (17) years and younger are to add a profile within the account of their parent or guardian.
+- Persons seventeen (17) years and younger are to add a profile within the account of their parent or guardian and complete an individual Bahamas Travel Health Visa application.

 Andros Island, the largest of The Bahama Islands, is actually several islands of which there are three main inhabited islands: North Andros, South Andros and Mangrove Cay.
 Mangrove Cay is in between North Andros and South Andros and is surrounded by the waters of the Bights, wide and meandering waterways that bisect Andros from east to west.
 The Bights, known as the North, Middle and South Bight are themselves dotted with countless uninhabited cays and islets with shallow shores.